-Books for Year 5 – this book list has been carefully curated by highly experienced and highly qualified librarians and teachers who are experts in contemporary children’s literature.
-It contains over 50 classic and modern titles which have all been tried out with children aged 9-10 in upper KS2 primary school classes.
-There’s a variety of fiction and nonfiction books for all abilities, including the more able and those readers who struggle.
-We’ve picked books suitable for whole-class reading, home-learning, intervention groups, book clubs, performance, and shared reading.
+Year 5 reading list – this book collection was carefully curated by highly experienced and qualified librarians and teachers who specialise in contemporary children’s literature.
+It includes over 50 classic and modern titles that have all been tested with youngsters aged 9 to 10 in upper KS2 primary school classes.
+There is a wide range of fiction and nonfiction books available for readers of various levels, including those who struggle.
+We chose works that are appropriate for whole-class reading, home learning, intervention groups, book clubs, reading aloud, and shared reading.
 This list of recommendations is reviewed termly and includes stories by Ravena Guron, S.F Said, Vashti Hardy, Sabine Adeyinka, Polly Ho-Yen, Christopher Lloyd, A.F.
 Steadman, Cornelia Funke, Maz Evans, Malorie Blackman, Judith Kerr, Eoin Colfer and many more.

 Books for Year 5 – our recommendations